TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 Note that the `points` attribute for each answer is optional.
 However, it is only valid to specify points for all OR none of the answers within a question.
-If you do not specify `points`, the first answer is assumed the correct one and the other are assumed incorrect.
+If you do not specify `points`, the first answer is assumed the correct one and the others are assumed incorrect.

 The full YAML format for such a question is as follows: